chaindigital/monad/README.md

 4. Staking and control address roles
 5. Testnet → Mainnet transition

-Each section below references a **dedicated script**, with a clear execution command.
+Each section below references a dedicated script or documented workflow, with a clear execution command where applicable.

 ---